 The 150-mile-long Shenandoah Valley is nestled between the Blue Ridge and the Allegheny Mountains and has been one of the most productive agricultural areas of the state.
 From the central hills, the land slopes through the Piedmont Plateau, gradually descending to the Chesapeake Bay and to the lowlands of the Atlantic Coastal Plain.

-The Delmarva Peninsula occupies portions of three U.S. states: Delaware, Maryland, and Virginia.
-The peninsula is about 274km long and its land is mostly flat with a few low-lying hills.
+Furthermore, the Delmarva Peninsula occupies portions of three U.S. states: Delaware, Maryland, and Virginia.
+The peninsula is about 170 miles long and its land is mostly flat with a few low-lying hills.
 It is bordered by the Chesapeake Bay in the west and the Delaware River, Delaware Bay, and the Atlantic Ocean in the east.
 The peninsula's land is mostly flat with a few low-lying hills.
 Sandy beach fronts the state’s Atlantic Ocean coastline.

-The significant rivers of Virginia include the James, Potomac, Shenandoah, Rappahannock, and York rivers.
+The significant rivers of Virginia, besides the James, include the Potomac, Shenandoah, Rappahannock, and York rivers.
 Large inland bodies of water include the John H. Kerr Reservoir and the Smith Mountain Lake.
 The state's lowest point is at the Atlantic Ocean (0ft).

 The State of Virginia is divided into 134 counties.
 In alphabetical order, these counties are: Accomack, Albemarle, Alexandria City, Alleghany, Amelia, Amherst, Appomattox, Arlington, Augusta, Bath, Bedford, Bedford City, Bland, Botetourt, Bristol, Brunswick, Buchanan, Buckingham, Buena Vista City, Campbell, Caroline, Carroll, Charles City, Charlotte, Charlottesville City, Chesapeake City, Chesterfield, Clarke, Colonial Heights City, Covington City, Craig, Culpeper, Cumberland, Danville City, Dickenson, Dinwiddie, Emporia City, Essex, Fairfax, Fairfax City, Falls Church City, Fauquier, Floyd, Fluvanna, Franklin, Franklin City, Frederick, Fredericksburg City, Galax City, Giles, Gloucester, Goochland, Grayson, Greene, Greensville, Halifax, Hampton City, Hanover, Harrisonburg City, Henrico, Henry, Highland, Hopewell City, Isle of Wight, James City, King and Queen, King George, King William, Lancaster, Lee, Lexington City, Loudoun, Louisa, Lunenburg, Lynchburg City, Madison, Manassas City, Manassas Park City, Martinsville City, Mathews, Mecklenburg, Middlesex, Montgomery, Nelson, New Kent, Newport News City, Norfolk City, Northampton, Northumberland, Norton City, Nottoway, Orange, Page, Patrick, Petersburg City, Pittsylvania, Poquoson City, Portsmouth City, Powhatan, Prince Edward, Prince George, Prince William, Pulaski, Radford City, Rappahannock, Richmond, Richmond City, Roanoke, Roanoke City, Rockbridge, Rockingham, Russell, Salem, Scott, Shenandoah, Smyth, Southampton, Spotsylvania, Stafford, Staunton City, Suffolk City, Surry, Sussex, Tazewell, Virginia Beach City, Warren, Washington, Waynesboro City, Westmoreland, Williamsburg City, Winchester City, Wise, Wythe, and York.